-Rosemary McDonnell-Horita is a disabled Japanese-American woman living in the East Bay of California.
+Rosemary McDonnell-Horita (impact producer, Fire Through Dry Grass) is a disabled Japanese-American woman living in the East Bay of California.
 She's been supporting, advocating, and fiercely fighting for disability inclusion for 10-plus years.
 With a focus on youth transition and event accessibility, McDonnell-Horita has experience working with the California Youth Leadership Forum (YLF), the impact campaign for the Oscar-nominated documentary Crip Camp, Google, the Academy of Motion Pictures Arts and Sciences, and numerous others.
-She is currently the impact producer for Fire Through Dry Grass.
 Those close to McDonnell-Horita know her as a conductor of collective access, curator of playlists, and lover of justice.

-Alhassan "El" Abdulfattaah was born and raised in Fort Greene, Brooklyn, and spent his childhood in Brooklyn and the Bronx with his parents and siblings, with whom he is very close.
+Alhassan "El" Abdulfattaah (participant, Fire Through Dry Grass) was born and raised in Fort Greene, Brooklyn, and spent his childhood in Brooklyn and the Bronx with his parents and siblings, with whom he is very close.
 In a case of mistaken identity, Abdulfattah was shot in a drive-by shooting in 2012 that left him paralyzed from the waist down.
 Today, Abdulfattah is a core member of the OPEN DOORS design team, using bold graphics to creatively inspire and uplift the community.

-Peter Yearwood, co-producer, associate impact producer, and film participant, contracted polio as an infant in his home country, Belize, and has lived with a disability his whole life.
-In 1970, he emigrated to Brooklyn and met the mother of his children.
+Peter Yearwood, (co-producer, associate impact producer, participant, Fire Through Dry Grass) contracted polio as an infant in his home country, Belize, and has lived with a disability his whole life.
+In 1970, Yearwood emigrated to Brooklyn and met the mother of his children.
 When that relationship ended, Pete fell into the street life, using and selling drugs.
 In 2015, many years sober, Yearwood moved into Coler Rehabilitation and Nursing Care Center, where he met his OPEN DOORS brothers, aka the Reality Poets.
 Yearwood's poetry has been published in literary journals, and he has led poetry workshops for youth and people with disabilities.
 As a member of the Coler Task Force and the Moving Forward Coalition, Yearwood advocates for nursing home residents' rights.

-Jennilie Brewster is an artist who works in various forms and in community.
+Jennilie Brewster (producer, Fire Through Dry Grass) is an artist who works in various forms and in community.
 She has traveled around the country painting and writing in response to the topographies, mythologies, and metaphoric possibilities of landscape.
 She is the recipient of numerous residencies and fellowships, and her work has been shown in galleries and museums and published in literary journals.
 For seven years, she lived on Roosevelt Island, where she developed and led the arts-and-justice initiative OPEN DOORS.
 In this role, Brewster guided organizing campaigns and creative collaborations with the Reality Poets-a collective of long-term care residents and gun violence survivors.